 The IPA is a recognised college of University College Dublin (UCD) and offers a number of programmes accredited by professional bodies such as CIPD, CIPFA and the Mediators' Institute of Ireland.
 The IPA offers training and education programmes in the following areas:

-- Business Studies - Civil Service and State Agency Studies - Criminal Justice - Financial Management - Governance and Risk Management - Human Resource Management - Information Technology - Internal Audit - Law - Leadership - Local Government Studies - Management Development - Mediation - Health Economics and Health Policy - Healthcare Management - Personal Development - Project and Change Management - Public Procurement - Public Management
+- Business Studies - Civil Service and State Agency Studies - Corporate Governance and Risk Management - Criminal Justice - Cyber Security - Financial Management - Human Resource Management - Human Rights and Equality - Information Technology - Internal Audit - Law - Leadership - Local Government Studies - Management Development - Mediation - Health Economics and Health Policy - Healthcare Management - Housing Studies - Personal Development - Project and Change Management - Public Procurement - Public Management